erikyao/erikyao.github.io/_posts/2016-09-16-digest-of-fluent-python.md

 			command()  ## Need implementation of `__call__` inside each command object
 ```

-## 7. Function Decorators and Closures
+## Chapter 7 - Function Decorators and Closures

 ### 7.1 Decorators 101